Legal Practice Internships: Intern abroad in New York, USA

 Check what's required to visit USA

-Check out the widget below to find out what the Covid-19 restrictions and visa requirements are for USA, based on your country of residence.
+Check out the widget below to learn about the visa requirements for the Legal Practice internship in USA, based on your country of residence.

 Accommodation and WiFi